rcap107/rcap107.github.io/content/posts/about-me/about.md

 As a part of the double degree program, I worked as an intern in SAP Labs, working on a method for anonymizing data under the scope of the Toreador European project.
-The results that I've obtained during the internship were reported in my master thesis (in [posts/publications/]) and in a student research abstract that I presented at SIGAPP in 2018.
+The results that I've obtained during the internship were reported in my master thesis and in a student research abstract that I presented at SIGAPP in 2018.
 Finally, I spent five more months as a junior developer with the same team to wrap up what I had done over the internship and better integrate